Video Depicts Cold Reality Of What’s To Come In Mayweather v McGregor

-Glitz, glamour, celebrities and entertainment galore, it doesn’t have the feel of you’re typical boxing event or even UFC event for that matter.
+Glitz, glamour, celebrities and entertainment galore, it doesn’t have the feel of your typical boxing event or even UFC event for that matter.

 It’s something of a hybrid.
 A man-made, fun, manufactured entertainment tour, devoid of organic story line in essence.

-But beneath the surface of all the bull, showmanship, trash talk and the like, the reality is two men will get into a professional boxing ring come August 26th at the T-Mobile Arena in Las Vegas.
+But beneath the surface of all the bull, showmanship, trash talk and the like, the reality is two men will still have to get into a professional boxing ring come August 26th at the T-Mobile Arena in Las Vegas.

 They say in boxing that the ring is the chamber of truth and that eventually, within that squared circle, the truth will find you.